WHY the IEF?

-Since starting to raise money for the IEF in 2014, the team at Woburn Safari Park has organised an annual Elephant Appreciation weekend and to date has raised over £100,000.
+Since starting to raise money for the IEF in 2014, the team at Woburn Safari Park has organised an annual Elephant Appreciation day and to date has raised over £100,000.

-The money sent to the International Elephant Foundation is put to very good use:- helping stop the illegal poaching of elephants, lobbying governments to stop illegal ivory trade and also to help to educate local communities and reduce the human / elephant conflict that arises due to their loss of habitat.
+The money sent to the International Elephant Foundation is put to very good use:- helping stop the illegal poaching of elephants, lobbying governments to stop the illegal ivory trade, and also to help to educate local communities and reduce the human/elephant conflict that arises due to their loss of habitat.

 Where does the money go?